Universal visitation law of human mobility

 Monitoring urban environments is a challenging task; air pollution, road quality, congestion, and other quantities of interest vary widely across both time and space, requiring much effort to accurately monitor.
-A ‘drive-by’ approach to sensing could solve this problem.
-By attaching sensors to third party urban vehicles – like cars, taxis, buses or trucks – the spatiotemporal profile of a city could be scanned with great ease and accuracy.
-In this PNAS paper we analyze the ‘sensing power’ of taxis fleets in 9 major cities worldwide.
-We find an unexpectedly small number of taxis can scan a large portion of a city, verifying drive-by sensing can be readily implemented in the real world.
-See this video and this visualization for more info.
+Here we show attaching sensors to third party urban vehicles – like cars, taxis, buses or trucks – could offer a cheap and scalable solution to this problem.

 Swarmalators: oscillators that sync and swarm